 Sharat said, “The deer is an adult now.
 Do you realize?
 He needs a mate.
 Send him back to the Sundarban.”

-Now Amiyanath looked fully at his wife.
+Now, Amiyanath looked at his wife fully.
 He hadn’t seen her closely for a long time.
 Even without sight, Sharat knew he was looking at her.
 He was an unruly lover.
-Sharat still remembered even if Amiya did not.
+Sharat still remembered, even if Amiya did not.
 Nalini had released her hand and was standing on the verandah.
 Amiya looked at her too.
 Then said, “Yes, that’s true.
 Tell Nikhil to take him by boat to the jungle near Sohagpasha.”
-But immediately he felt an emptiness in his heart and remembering a similar story in the Mahabharat, tried to control himself.
+But immediately he felt an emptiness in his heart and, remembering a similar story in the Mahabharat, tried to control himself.

 A few days later, Nikhilnath told him, “Do you know India became independent last night?”

 He didn’t know.
-Suddenly he was confused.
+Suddenly, he was confused.
 Two days ago, the deer was taken away by boat early in the morning.
 He usually sat in meditation at that time.
-Seeing the deer leave behind everyone’s back, he felt overcome with grief.
+Seeing the deer leave behind everyone’s backs, he felt overcome with grief.
 He couldn’t concentrate on meditation.
 Tears made his beard wet.
 Why so much pain?
-There were tigers around Sohagpasha, he was worried about that too.
+There were tigers around Sohagpasha; he was worried about that too.

 Nikhil’s announcement turned his mind away from the deer.
 He immediately remembered Manindra, the son of his kinsman Shachindra.
-While dividing the property Shachindra had claimed the house in town.
+While dividing the property, Shachindra had claimed the house in town.
 He adored the sahibs.
-Before his death, he was rewarded the Raibahadur title.
-He occasionally visited the village for festivities but always talked about worshipping the sahibs instead of God.
+Before his death, he was awarded the title of Raybahadur.
+He occasionally visited the village for festivities but always spoke of worshipping the sahibs rather than God.
 It would be more helpful in this life, he thought.
-Amiyanath too wasn’t into religious festivals.
-All he needed was the mantra given by his guru.
+Amiyanath wasn’t into religious festivals either.
+All he needed was the mantra his guru gave him.
 But he didn’t object to others in the family observing such rituals.
 Just before Shachindra died, his son Manindra was arrested in a bomb attack and was exiled.
 Amiyanath was very fond of smart, good-looking Manindra.
 The boy was also very emotional.
 Exactly the opposite of his father.

 “Would Manindra be released?”